gregdasney/docker_helm_k8s_example/ReadMe.md

 The following assumes that kubernetes is available on the current context
 ### Helm chart
 A basic helm chart that deploys the built and tagged docker image based on the values file provided.
-Two values files are provided to specify which version of the web appliation to install, other application specific parameters could be provided here.
+Two values files are provided to specify which version of the web application to install, other application specific parameters could be provided here.

 node.js install:
 ```